Commercial Leases - Overview

-Whether you are a landlord looking grant a lease to a commercial tenant or you are prospective tenant looking to take a commercial lease, Lawson Lewis Blakers can help you.
+Whether you are a landlord looking grant a commercial lease or you are a prospective tenant looking to take a commercial lease, Lawson Lewis Blakers can help you.

 Commercial tenancies are a particularly complex area of law and there are a number of potential pitfalls for the unwary, whether or not you are the landlord or tenant.
-It is essential to get good advice and our solicitors will be pleased to help you from start to finish.
+It is essential to get good advice, and our lawyers will be pleased to help you from start to finish.

-Usually a property to let will be advertised via a commercial lettings agent and the negotiations on the main heads of terms will be carried out through them.
-You should consider getting advice before this stage as there will be a number of things you need to be aware of before agreeing the deal.
+Usually a property to let will be advertised via a commercial lettings agent and the negotiations on the main terms will be carried out through them.
+First time tenants ought to consider obtaining advice before entering into negotiations with a landlord, whether or not such negotiations are conducted via an agent, as there may be terms which the landlord may try and impose without you fully understanding the implications.
 Don’t be tempted to rush into the transaction – you may end up regretting it later.

 What should I look for in a lease?

 A lease wrongly biased in favour of a tenant may affect the value of the landlord’s freehold interest.
-A lease wrongly biased in favour of a landlord may make that lease an onerous liability which the tenant cannot transfer to someone else or release himself from.
+A lease wrongly biased in favour of a landlord may make the lease an overly onerous liability which the tenant cannot transfer to someone else or get out of.

 Even if leases are for a relatively short term, they are often renewed.
-On renewal the same terms are generally used as I the old lease.
+On renewal, the same terms are generally used as in the old lease.
 In other words, do not be lulled into thinking that “this is just a short lease” and that its terms are less important.

-Below a you will find a summary of the main issues and steps encountered in the grant or taking of a commercial lease.
-A number of steps are required even before the lease itself if considered.
-You need to allow sufficient time for these steps to be taken before you agree a completion date.
+Below you will find a summary of the main issues and steps encountered in the grant or taking of a commercial lease.
+You need to allow sufficient time for these steps to be taken before you agree a completion date:

 - Rent review – it is quite usual for rent to be reviewed at some point in the lease.
-The point at which the rent will be reviewed needs consideration and will need to be clearly set out in the lease.
+The point at which the rent will be reviewed (if at all) will need some consideration and will need to be clearly set out in the lease.

 - Value Added Tax – VAT has to be charged on new commercial properties (less than 3 years old).
-If it is an older building the landlord may elect to charge VAT.
+If it is an older building the landlord may elect to charge VAT on the rent.
 If VAT is charged then a tenant will need to consider the impact of this upon the rent and other outgoings under the lease and build this into cashflow forecasts.

-- Planning – a tenant will want to establish that there is a planning permission for the property to be used for the purpose intended by the tenant and that the lease permits this use.
+- Permitted use – a tenant will want to establish that the lease permits them to use the property for the whole scope of its operations and that there is a planning permission for the property to be used for their intended purpose.